spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 based on the counts for both list, can then be sorted to find the top 50 words with the highest score.
 Use the built-in function [sorted()](https://docs.python.org/3/library/functions.html#sorted) to construct this top 50 of words and print the results.

+> #### Sidenote: Origin of this better metric
+>
+> Dividing by the normalized count of how often a word occurs in reviews of
+> restaurants with *clean* inspection results, might seem like a somewhat
+> arbitrary way to filter out common words.
+In essence, it is, and the only
+> real indication we have of if it makes any sense, is if it actually produces a
+> better list of words.
+However, it does also have some theoretical foundation,
+> which might be interesting to note.
+The metric was heavily inspired by
+> [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), which is a widely
+> used metric in information retrieval to improve search results.

 ### Tweaking the metric further